LHNCBC/ucum-lhc/README.md

         that contains at most two elements:
      * 'from' which, if the fromUnitCode input parameter or one or more of its components could not be found, is an array one or more hash objects.
-Each hash contains two elements:
+Each hash contains three elements:
-       * 'msg' which is a message indicating what unit expression the suggestions are for; and
+       * 'msg' which is a message indicating what unit expression the suggestions are for;
+       * 'invalidUnit' which is the unit expression the suggestions are for; and
        * 'units' which is an array of data for each suggested unit found.
            Each array will contain the unit code, the unit name and the unit guidance (if any).